 “The World’s Largest Outsourcing Marketplace”.
 It’s an Australia-based company that offers clients and businesses to post remote jobs which freelancers can bid for.
-Freelancers can bid for 8 projects per month but you can always upgrade to paid membership plans that allows you to have bigger bidding allowance.
+Freelancers can bid for 8 projects per month but you can always upgrade to paid membership plans that allow you to have bigger bidding allowance.

 9.)
 Skip The Drive